United States House of Representatives ban on head covering

-The United States House of Representatives ban on head covering is an 1837 simple resolution that is a sumptuary rule restricting Representatives from wearing any headgear during sessions.
-It originally represented a break from the British House of Commons hat-wearing tradition.
+The United States House of Representatives ban on head covering is an 1837 simple resolution that is a sumptuary rule restricting representatives from wearing any headgear during sessions.
+It originally represented a break from the British House of Commons hat-wearing tradition, as well as reflecting the 19th century etiquette rule against wearing hats indoors.
 After 181 years, in 2018 a partial repeal to allow religious accommodation for a number of faiths that practice head covering was proposed with the election of Ilhan Omar, who wears a hijab.

 Passage

 The rule was passed without significant debate on September 14, 1837, after earlier failed proposals by Charles F. Mercer in 1822, by George McDuffie in 1828, and by James K. Polk in 1833.
 It is simply worded, “Every member shall remain uncovered during the sessions of the House."
 This break from the British House of Commons hat-wearing tradition was originally "the fruit of a considerable agitation" and opposition from those who saw hats as a symbol of legislative independence.
 In the 1833 debate, Lewis Williams and John M. Patton vocally opposed the restriction.

 A ban on hoods was added to the rule in 2012.